William Breeze: Early life and career

 Breeze came from a military family.
 Son of a US Army serviceman, he was born in Paris, France, where his father, Colonel Breeze, was on a tour of duty.
-Breeze spent his childhood accompanying his father, who had a distinguished military career, on many tours of duty across the United States, staying with him at various US military bases, including Fort Meade, Nellis Air Force Base, and Fort Bragg, at the eastern tip of Long Island.
+Breeze spent his childhood accompanying his father, who had a distinguished military career, on many tours of duty across the United States, staying with him at various US military bases, including Fort Meade, Nellis Air Force Base, and Fort Bragg.
 In the 1970s Breeze studied literature at Harvard University.

 In late 1970s, Breeze helped to publish Aleister Crowley's Magical and Philosophical Commentaries on The Book of the Law; Breeze was co-owner of the publishing company, 93 Publishing.

 O.T.O. succession

 In 1979, when Breeze was 24 years old, he met Grady McMurtry.
-Ten years earlier, McMurtry and his wife, known as Soror Meral, had re-established Ordo Templi Orientis by invoking the emergency orders from Crowley given to McMurtry in the “Caliphate letters”, which gave McMurtry authority (subject to previous OHO's approval) to "take charge of the whole work of the Order in California to reform the Order".
+Ten years earlier, McMurtry and his wife, known as Soror Meral, had re-established Ordo Templi Orientis by invoking the emergency orders from Crowley given to McMurtry in the "Caliphate letters", which gave McMurtry authority (subject to previous OHO's approval) to "take charge of the whole work of the Order in California to reform the Order".
 In 1982 McMurtry granted Breeze a charter to form an Ordo Templi Orientis lodge in Canada.
-In 1983 Breeze founded Phoenix lodge in Montreal becoming a Master of it.
+In 1983, Breeze founded Phoenix lodge in Montreal becoming a Master of it.

 McMurtry served as the head of Ordo Templi Orientis until his death in 1985.
 In that year, Breeze succeeded McMurtry as Acting Outer Head of OTO, after all active IX-degree members met in order to elect McMurtry's successor.
 He was nominated by Helen Parsons Smith, a widow of Wilfred Talbot Smith, who was a founder of Agape Lodge.
-Upon his election, Breeze assumed the responsibility of raising the O.T.O. to greater heights and of reconstituting the A∴A∴, with a view to re-establish two orders the way Crowley originally envisaged.
-Unfortunately, Breeze is a failed Probationer and had no authority to "reconstitute" the A∴A∴ in any capacity.
-Over the next decade, Breeze spent his time establishing International Headquarters and chartering new Lodges.
-By the end of the twentieth century, the organization had grown to several thousand members.

 Gnostic Catholic Church

-Photograph of the OTO's Gnostic Mass Temple located in the Bywater of New Orleans.
+Photograph of the O.T.O.'s Gnostic Mass Temple located in Bywater, New Orleans.

 Apostolic succession

-In 1986 Breeze succeeded McMurtry as the Patriarch of Ecclesia Gnostica Catholica, the liturgical arm of O.T.O.
+In 1986, Breeze succeeded McMurtry as the Patriarch of Ecclesia Gnostica Catholica, the liturgical arm of O.T.O.
 As a contemporary occult Church, it exists as an integral part of OTO.
 During McMurtry's governance of OTO in the 1970s, the Gnostic Catholic Church and OTO functioned as separate organisations.
 In 1986, Breeze co-joined the separate Gnostic Catholic Church with OTO.
-Under his leadership the Church has expanded greatly, growing in several countries.
+Under his leadership, the Church has expanded greatly, growing in several countries.